 The demise of the Feed In Tariff (FiT) and introduction of the Smart Export Guarantee (SEG) has caused a hiatus of solar PV applications, but this shouldn’t mean lights out on their opportunities.
 Rather than export surplus electricity, savvy landowners, farmers, and self builders can utilise electricity from on site solar PV, wind, or hydro, to power a ground source heat pump to further reduce energy bills and emissions; rural landowners can diversify to tap into new business opportunities using heat from ground source heat pumps, and developers can significantly cut their carbon compliance costs.

 Don’t let your surplus electricity go to waste

 Ground source heat pumps are electrically powered devices that harness the natural heat energy freely available from ground or water sources and upgrade this to provide heating and hot water.
-The technology produces three times more energy than it uses, making it an extremely energy efficient source of heating, with no combustion, point-of-use emissions nor pollution.
+The technology delivers three times more energy than it uses, making it an extremely energy-efficient source of heating, with no combustion, point-of-use emissions nor pollution.

 By pairing a ground source heat pump with onsite electric generating technologies such as solar PV, wind, or hydro, many happy Kensa customers are experiencing a holistic and rewarding renewably sourced heating and electricity supply.
-Indeed, with a typical solar installation costing around £6,000, less than half what it did when the FiT started, then the costs for a self sufficient self-build start to balance out thanks to the energy savings accumulated from renewably powering the energy efficient heat pump, coupled with the Renewable Heat Incentive (RHI) income for the heat generated by the heat pump.
+Indeed, with a typical solar installation costing around £6,000, less than half what it did when the FiT started, then the costs for a self-sufficient self-build start to balance out thanks to the energy savings accumulated from renewably powering the energy-efficient heat pump.